wjblack/basicesp/rev2/README.md

 Production and Files
 --------------------

-This board is still under development and hasn't been sent to manufacture yet.
+This board was sent to manufacture on 6 Feb 2017.

 The design was done using kicad for both schematic, netlist, and PCB layout.
 The kicad source files are all in [kicad/](kicad/).